SublimeText/MouseEventListener/README.markdown

 MouseEventListener
 ======

+> [!NOTE]
+> Sublime Text build 4149 (stable: 4151, 2 August 2023)
+> added support for the `context` key in mouse bindings.
+>
+> If you used or want to use this package
+> for the purpose of emulating such a context query,
+> you should use the native functionality instead.

-MouseEventListener adds two new callbacks to Sublime Text 2's plugin API:
+MouseEventListener adds two new callbacks to Sublime Text's plugin API:

 * `on_pre_click({'event': {'x': screen_x, 'y': screen_y, 'button': button}})`
 * `on_post_click(text_point)`